devgabrielcoman/scriptexchange-aliasengine/README.md

 ## Comments

-Alias Bee can read comments associated with aliases and functions if you write them
+Alias Bee can read comments associated with aliases and functions and display them in the righ hand side code preview section.
+All you need to do is add comments just above their definition.

 ```
 # this is an alias